b005t3r/Starling-Extension-BatchRenderer/README.md

 ```

-Vertex format is crucial - it tells the BatchRenderer implementation how and what different kinds of data are going to store data in each vertex.
-With this TexturedGeometryRenderer each vertex stores two kinds of data: vertex position in 2D space (x, y) and texture mapping coords (u, v).
-Also notice, each kind of data, when added to VertexFormat (by addProperty() method) is registered with a unique name (here *"position"* and *"uv"*, passed via static constants) and once registered is given an unique id (stored in *'_positionID'* and *'_uvID'*).
-The former can be used in when writing shaders' code and the later is useful for fast accessing each property in AS3 code.
+*VertexFormat* is crucial - it tells the *BatchRenderer* implementation how and what different kinds of data are going to be stored in each vertex.
+With this (really simple) *TexturedGeometryRenderer* each vertex stores two kinds of data: vertex position in 2D space (*x*, *y*) and texture mapping coords (*u*, *v*).
+Also notice, each kind of data, when added to *VertexFormat* (by *addProperty()* method) is registered with an unique name (here *"position"* and *"uv"*, passed via static constants) and once registered, is given an unique ID (stored in *'_positionID'* and *'_uvID'*).
+The former can be used in when writing shaders' code and the later is useful for efficiently accessing each property in AS3 code (more on this later).

 Adding property accessors
 -------------------------

-Talking about accessing properties, let's create some accessors to our geometry and shader properties.
+Talking about accessing properties, let's create some accessors for our geometry and shader properties.
+Client code will call these to set up geometry to be rendered.

 ```as3
 public static const INPUT_TEXTURE:String = "inputTexture";